ISAITB/docs-itb-ta/source/validateTestSetup/index.rst

 .. note::
     **The test organisation:** In the documentation sections that follow, this special-purpose organisation is often referred to as "your organisation".
-This indeed is the organisation that you and other test bed administrators are linked to.
+This indeed is the organisation that you and other Test Bed administrators are linked to.
 It should however be clear that all actions carried out using this are meant only to validate the testing setup you have configured for your communities.